MobileReality/react-native-select-pro/README.md

 ## Made at Mobile Reality 🔥

 Open source projects are everywhere.
 We have used these since the beginning.
-In [Mobile Reality](https://mobilereality.pl) we would like to share and give back to community our work. `react-native-select-pro` is this kind of work and if you see this library useful for you please star it 🌟.
+In [Mobile Reality](https://themobilereality.com) we would like to share and give back to community our work. `react-native-select-pro` is this kind of work and if you see this library useful for you please star it 🌟.

 Like our approach and other open source projects?
-Don't hesitate to contact us at office@mobilereality.pl in terms of any questions.
+Don't hesitate to contact us at hello@themobilereality.com in terms of any questions.